UdUdof/data-analytics-projects/excel/README.md

 - Project 1: Citi Bike Insights
   A project exploring the Citi Bike trip dataset to better understand how customers interact with the service.

-- Project 2: Inventory Tracking
+- Project 2: Sales Performance Analysis
   Tracking inventory trends with formulas and conditional formatting.

 - Project 2: Inventory Tracking